YunTianZhou/GLBLib/README.md

 - **Texture Management:** Simplified texture loading with stb_image.
 - **Event Handling:** Manage input events like key presses and mouse movements.

+## Documentation

+For more information and detailed descriptions, please refer to the project documentation located at `doc/index.html`.
+You can view and navigate the documentation by opening this file in your web browser.

 ## Getting Started
 ### Building
 #### 1. Clone the Repository